-Extended HALT is a low power state entered when all processor cores have executed the HALT or MWAIT instructions and Extended HALT has been enabled via the BIOS.
+Extended HALT is a low power state entered when all processor cores have executed the HALT or MWAIT instructions and Extended HALT has been enabled using the BIOS.
 When one of the processor cores executes the HALT instruction, that logical processor is halted; however, the other processor continues normal operation.
-The Extended HALT powerdown state must be enabled via the BIOS for the processor to remain within its specification.
+The Extended HALT Powerdown must be enabled using the BIOS for the processor to remain within its specification.